 - Transactions in common with the general public (see section 4.3) - Transactions involving estranged children or spouses/domestic partners - Close family members who are employed by a NSW government agency unless they are employed in a 'senior position' at any time during the reporting period.
-'Senior position' is a 'senior executive' (whether permanent or temporary) under the Government Sector Employment Act 2013 (or equivalent legislation).
+'Senior position' is a 'senior executive' (whether permanent or temporary) under the Government Sector Employment Act 2013 (or equivalent legislation) or a person with equivalent roles and responsibilities employed by a political office holder under the provisions of the Members of Parliament Staff Act 20131.

-Other considerations:
+5.4 Other considerations:

 - Collaborate with other agencies within your Group (i.e. parent, subsidiary, fellow subsidiary etc.) in identifying related party transactions.
-For instance a KMP of the parent is a related party to all its controlled entities. - Collaborate with other agencies within your cluster as these are more likely to have common KMP. - Involve your auditors early, especially when identifying KMP and related parties; and developing a robust, data collection process. - Document areas of judgement, including decisions and rationale on: - whether transactions are material: - > the extent and classifications of aggregation in disclosures; and - other information included in disclosures. - Consider to what extent your agency is required, permitted or prohibited under law to collect, disseminate and report information e.g. Government Information (Public Access) Act 2009, Privacy and Personal Information Protection Act 1998, Government Sector Finance Act 2018 and other statutes which your agency administers.
-This could require: - consent from concerned parties for use and disclosure of information; - policies on security and protection from loss, misuse, unauthorised access, modification or destruction of information; - > compliance with applicable data protection and privacy legislation requirements; - > consideration of confidentiality arrangements that the agency enters into; and - legal advice to assist on any of the above - Ensure information collected is secure and access is restricted. - Apply judgement when determining the extent of information your agency will need from related parties to meet the objectives of AASB 124.
-There is little value in an entity incurring significant costs to obtain data that is not material for disclosure (AASB 124 BC17). - Processes for monitoring and collecting related party information should not be limited to a year-end exercise.
-Processes should be in place and regularly monitored throughout the year.
+For instance a KMP of the parent is a related party to all its controlled entities. - Collaborate with other agencies within your cluster as these are more likely to have common KMP. - Involve your auditors early, especially when identifying KMP and related parties; and developing a robust, data collection process. - Document areas of judgement , including decisions and rationale on: - > whether transactions are material; - > the extent and classifications of aggregation in disclosures; and - > other information included in disclosures. - Consider to what extent your agency is required, permitted or prohibited under law to collect, disseminate and report information e.g. Government Information (Public Access) Act 2009, Privacy and Personal Information Protection Act 1998, Government Sector Finance Act 2018 and other statutes which your agency administers.
+This could require: - > consent from concerned parties for use and disclosure of information; - policies on security and protection from loss, misuse, unauthorised access, modification or destruction of information; - > compliance with applicable data protection and privacy legislation requirements; - > consideration of confidentiality arrangements that the agency enters into; and